-Administrator Help | TRITON AP-WEB and Web Filter & Security | Version 8.0.x
+Administrator Help | TRITON AP-WEB and Web Filter & Security | Version 8.1.x

-¥ ' •

-Related topics:

-Policy enforce ement and management components, page 339

-Reporting con nponents, page 341

-User identification components, page 342

-Component Description

-Directory Agent With the Web Hybrid module for TRITON AP-WEB, collects user and group information from a supported directory service for use by the hybrid service.
+I I Related topics: Policy enforcement and management components, page 343 Reporting components, page 345 Component Description component Description Directory Agent With the Web Hybrid module for TRITON AP-WEB, collects user and group information from a supported directory service for use by the hybrid service.
 Filtering Plug-In When Web Filter & Security is integrated with certain firewall, proxy, cache, or similar products, a plug-in may be installed to enable communication between Filtering Service and the integration.

-Linking Service With the Web DLP module for TRITON AP-WEB, or when TRITON AP-WEB integrates with TRITON AP-DATA, gives data protection components access to Master Database categorization information and user and group information collected by User Service.
+Linking Service With the Web DLP module for TRITON AP-WEB, or when

-Component Description Sync Service With the Web Hybrid module for TRITON AP-WEB: • Sends policy updates and user and group information to the hybrid service. • Receives reporting data from the hybrid service.
+Component Description Sync Service With the Web Hybrid module for TRITON AP-WEB: Sends policy updates and user and group information to the hybrid service.
+Receives reporting data from the hybrid service.